 Stratos Wealth Partners has one disclosure on its SEC-filed Form ADV, but it is for an action taken by an affiliated firm and not the firm itself.
 There are also currently not many details surrounding the action.

 As a fee-based firm, certain advisors at Stratos Wealth Partners can earn commissions from the sale of specific insurance products or securities.
 Despite this fee arrangement, Stratos abides by fiduciary duty, legally binding it to act in clients’ best interests at all times.

 Opening an Account With Stratos Wealth Partners

-You can call (866) 553-9882 to get in touch with Stratos Wealth Partners.
+You can call to get in touch with Stratos Wealth Partners or visit the firm in person.
 Prospective clients can also visit the firm’s website and fill out its contact form to have an advisor reach out to them.

 Tips for Retirement Planning

 - It can be a daunting task to build your own investing plan, which is why many people choose to get help from a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding the right financial advisor doesn’t have to be hard.
+SmartAsset's free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.